DiegoRiveraEstefano/analisis-ventas-evaluacion-visualizacion-datos/README.md

-# data visualization template
+# data visualization project for sells of products

 ## Description

-This is a template for data visualization projects.
-It includes a virtual environment, a list of dependencies, and a main file.
+this projects is a data visualization project. for the sells of products, with the goal of obtaining valuable information for the analysis of market.

 ### Requirements